Rectification from band gap oscillation: Conclusion

 \section{Conclusion}

-In conclusion, we have proposed a one dimensional model of atoms in a chain whose length is being stretched and compressed periodically for example by providing oscillating pressure.
-As a consequence we see, that it is possible for the system to undergo repeated metal insulator transitions which can be used for the purpose of half-wave rectification of alternating voltages.{ This remains robust even in the presence of weak to intermediate electron-electron interaction strengths as compared to the intra and inter orbital hopping amplitudes.} Therefore this can potentially replace $p-n$ junction diodes whose rectification properties are used in center-tapped transformer circuits to convert alternating current to direct current.
-Stretching reduces hopping and the electron -electron interaction and hopping ratio, $U/t$ becomes large and the system behaves like a Mott insulator at half-filling.
-While if $t$ become large i.e., if we compress the system, it will behave like a metal at half-filling. {Moreover, for weak to intermediate interaction strengths we observe that the metallic phase is an exotic ferromagnetically ordered phase.} So, in systems where quasiparticle picture holds good and band theory works as well as in systems where electron-electron interaction plays a crucial role, periodic stretching and compression can be potentially used for rectification purposes, as in transformer circuits, replacing the widespread use of $p-n$ junction diodes.
+In conclusion, we have proposed a one-dimensional model of atoms in a chain whose length is being stretched and compressed periodically for example by providing oscillating pressure.
+As a consequence we see, that it is possible for the system to undergo repeated metal-insulator transitions which can be used for the purpose of half-wave rectification of alternating voltages.
+This remains robust even in the presence of electron-electron interaction strengths which are weak to intermediate as compared to the intra and inter orbital hopping amplitudes.
+Moreover, at finite temperatures, rectification is even possible for higher values of interaction strength due to the oscillation of positive band-gap.
+Therefore this can potentially replace $p-n$ junction diodes whose rectification properties are used in center-tapped transformer circuits to convert alternating current to direct current.
+Stretching reduces hopping which causes the electron-electron interaction to hopping ratio, $U/t$ to become large and the system behaves like a Mott insulator at half-filling.
+While if $t$ becomes large, i.e., if we compress the system, it will behave like a metal at half-filling.
+This phenomenon is quite generic and not limited to the two-orbital Hubbard model.
+In the static case in the two-orbital Hubbard model, we know that within mean field theory, the system goes from a band insulating phase to a correlated (Mott) insulating phase mediated by a metallic phase with increasing interaction strength.
+The phase boundaries may be close but the oscillation of the effective interaction strength about the phase boundaries will not introduce any blurriness as long as we keep the oscillation amplitudes to be quite small, allowing for sharp transitions.
+However, we acknowledge that alternative numerical techniques like DMRG~\cite{DMRG}, Quantum Monte Carlo~\cite{QMC} can provide better insights and this is reserved as part of the future work.